apache/trafficserver/doc/reference/plugins/cache_promote.en.rst

 are available:

-    --policy   The promotion policy. `lru` and `chance` are supported --chance   The sampling rate for the request to be considered
+    --policy   The promotion policy. `lru` and `chance` are supported --sample   The sampling rate for the request to be considered

 For the `lru` plugin, the following options are also available: